 I’d never even heard of Trentino, let alone Valli Giudicarie, before I booked my ticket.
 I went because the Traverse 2019 Travel Blogger conference was held there, and after the conference I was offered the chance to explore some of the highlights of the area on a group trip with a small handful of fellow bloggers.

-Trentino is a small province in the very far north of Italy, close to the Italian Alps and the border with Austria.
+Trentino is a small province in the very far north of Italy, next to South Tyrol and close to the Italian Alps and the border with Austria.
 Its capital is the astonishingly pretty and colourful city of Trento, and it’s particularly celebrated (amongst those in the know) for its spectacular scenery, which incorporates the snow-capped mountain peaks of the Dolomites, its sparkling mountain lakes, its deep valleys etched out by foaming rivers, its cute colourful villages and action-packed ski resorts.
 It’s such a lovely region, I can’t believe I’d never heard of it!

 Where is Valli Giudicarie?